ProfessionalWiki/PageApprovals/README.md

 wfLoadExtension( 'PageApprovals' );
 ```

+Run the [update script](https://www.mediawiki.org/wiki/Special:MyLanguage/Manual:Update.php) which will automatically create the necessary database tables that this extension needs.

 You can verify the extension was enabled successfully by opening your wikis Special:Version page.

 ## PHP Configuration